-Data provided by the 19 years of USACE pinniped monitoring has been used to inform management actions and has contributed to significant changes that are now being realized.
-The number of CSL has been greatly reduced because of management efforts to remove qualifying animals.
-The number of SSL remain at high levels and impacts from this species during the fall and winter are now being documented.
-White Sturgeon and winter steelhead are disproportionately impacted by SSL presence and abundance at Bonneville Dam.
+Data provided by the 20 years of USACE pinniped monitoring has been used to inform management actions and has contributed to changes that are now being realized.
+The number of CSLs has been reduced because of management efforts.
+The number of SSL remain at high levels and new impacts from this species are now being documented.
+White Sturgeon and winter steelhead are disproportionately impacted by SSL at Bonneville Dam.
 The recent efforts by state and tribal management agencies to trap and remove SSL from the Bonneville tailrace may lessen these impacts, but the sustained impacts to these fish populations should be noted by fish managers.